IDEU – Inclusive Digitalisation in the EU

 CODE Europe: E-participation for Good Governance and Active Citizenship

-CODE Europe is carried out by a Consortium of organisations from Hungary, Iceland, Belgium, Bulgaria, Greece, Portugal, Latvia, Estonia and Slovenia.
-The three year project started in January 2021 with the support of the EEA and Norway Grants Fund for Regional Cooperation.
+CODE Europe was carried out by a consortium of organisations from Hungary, Iceland, Belgium, Bulgaria, Greece, Portugal, Latvia, Estonia and Slovenia.
+The actual crowdsourcing took place in Athens (Greece), Riga (Latvia), Tallinn (Estonia), Lisbon (Portugal), Burgas (Bulgaria) and Budapest (Hungary).Besides implementing the crowdsourcing activities in Burgas, ProInfo developed the communications and citizen engagement strategy of the entire project TCODE Europe was carried out with financial support from the EEA and Norway Grants Fund for Regional Cooperation.

 DigiDEM: Digital Democratic Empowerment and Mobilisation for a Stronger EU